NRV

 Prospective Graduate Students and Postdocs

-To become a member of the AND Lab as a graduate student (or postdoc), please submit an application to one of the following Virginia Tech Ph.D. programs: Developmental Science or Biological Psychology.
+Graduate Students: To join the AND Lab as a graduate student, please apply to one of the following Virginia Tech Ph.D. programs: Developmental Science (DS) or Cognitive Neuroscience & Biological Psychology (CNB).
 After applying, kindly send an email to Tae-Ho Lee to inform him of your application.
-If you are interested in joining the lab as a postdoctoral researcher, please reach out to Tae-Ho Lee via email to discuss potential opportunities.

 Undergraduate Research Assistant Opportunities